sculptor-devops/docs/source/docs/advanced/installer.md

 You can create a custom stage list creating a yml with the desidered stages.
 For example if you want to install a Nginx/Mysql machine you can delete the agent installation.

 > **Warning**
 > All steps need to be run after credential steps that prepare the env, do not remove.
-The MySql step cannot be run twice if already installed, you need to purge > installation and content.
+The MySql and Agent step cannot be run twice if already installed, you need to purge > installation and the content.
+Alternatively the Agent can run twice only if you set the password and db password with the current already in use (see section below).

 ```shell
 ./installer config